 There are composting toilets throughout Havasu Campground.
 These toilets are typically kept fairly clean and are quite convenient.
 Please use the toilets and do not simply find a bush.
 The campground isn’t very big and it’s easy to imagine how disgusting it could become after a while if everyone went everywhere.
 Are you the type that has to get up often in the middle of the night?
 You may want to find a campsite that is close to one of the toilet blocks.
 That said, it’s a careful balance between access and aroma.
 Closeness can mean you are more likely to catch a whiff of the compost perfume, something many hikers would rather avoid.

 Enjoy your camping trip in Havasu Canyon.
 It is an incredible unique spot with so much to explore and discover.
 Remember that permits are required for all hikers, campers, and visitors of any kind.
 Take the time to learn all you need to know about planning a trip to Havasu Falls.
 Plan at least 2 nights in the campground so you have one full day to hike down canyon and see all of the waterfalls.
-If you want to visit Havasupai but all the planning details sound like too much to think about, consider joining a guided hiking trip.
-Professional guides know the ins and outs of the canyon, and guided trips offer all of the gear and preparation tips you need.
+If you want to visit Havasupai but all the planning details sound like too much to think about, consider purchasing an outfitting package to take care of all the gear, food, and logistics for you.
+All of the details are planned by outdoor guides who personally know the ins and outs of the Grand Canyon.